andersonopt/website/content/solutions/prospect.md

     icon: basic-plug.svg
     details: Quickly identify landowners with the highest quality land, so that you don't waste time working on infeasible sites
+  - benefit: New Feature Development
+    icon: edit.svg
+    details: Expedited new feature development for requests ensures users always have the tools they need
 youtubeVideoID: VBklW8fsB2U
 others:
   title: Find high-quality sites without all the headache